10 Visible Signs Your Body Is Releasing Trauma

 6. Your Body Releases Tension & Trauma

 You observe substantial body changes as you recover from trauma.
-A major change is releasing long-held stress.
-You experience fewer headaches, migraines, stomachaches, stress, and exhaustion.
+A significant change is the release of long-held stress.
+You experience fewer headaches, migraines, stomachaches, anxiety, and exhaustion.
 This decrease in bodily pain indicates deep internal healing.

 Through treatment, mindfulness, and self-care, you’ve built a sense of security that lets your body shed its protective armor.
 With each breath, tension melts away, leaving you peaceful and quiet.